makukha/terraform-gcp-setup/README.md

 1. Existing Google Cloud project with billing enabled.
 2. Google account that has owner permissions to this project.
+3. IAM group that will be granted permissions to impersonate service account.

-This module creates:
+This module:

-1. Service account with minimal permissions.
+1. Creates service account with minimal permissions.
-2. Storage bucket with admin permissions granted to both new service account and project owner account.
+2. Creates storage bucket with admin permissions granted to both new service account and project owner account.
+3. Grants permissions to impersonate srvice account to IAM group.
-3. Enabled Google services necessary to run steps above.
+4. Enables Google Cloud services necessary to run steps above.

 ## Simple usage